MithrilJS/mithril.js/docs/mithril.md

 -	**returns** VirtualElement

-	The returned VirtualElement is a javascript data structure that represents the DOM element to be rendered by [`m.render`](mithril.render)
+	The returned VirtualElement is a Javascript data structure that represents the DOM element to be rendered by [`m.render`](mithril.render)